olaviinha/NeuralDialogueAudiolizer/README.md

 - Amazon Polly: [AWS Account and Access Keys](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)

 ## Input text
 Input should be path to a .txt file located in your Google Drive, containing the dialogue in one of the following formats, with no other text.
+If your input material is a copy-paste from the interwebs, make sure to clean it up first to strictly follow one of these formats.
 1) `question_and_answer` expects an empty line between every time speaker changes.
 2) `dialogue_with_names` expects `Name:` (e.g. _John: Hello Bob!
 How are you?_) every time speaker changes.
 Speaker is changed despite the name in the beginning, i.e. if there are two consecutive lines beginning with _John:_, the notebook will still interpret the second as _Bob_, and your result is messed up.
 This will be improved in the distant future, perhaps.

 See [the notebook](https://colab.research.google.com/github/olaviinha/NeuralInterviewAudiolizer/blob/main/NeuralInterviewAudiolizer.ipynb) for more details.